DoroninDobroCorp/vibe_coding/README.md

 - `GEMINI_API_KEY` — your Gemini API key (if you plan to do AI post-processing yourself).
 - `REMOTE_CONTROLLER_URL` — optional HTTP controller URL (e.g. `http://127.0.0.1:8089`).
 If set, bot will send messages via remote controller and use its response.
 - `GIT_ALLOWED_USER_IDS` — comma-separated Telegram user IDs who can run `/git` commands, e.g. `123456789,987654321`.
+- `GIT_WORKDIR` — optional default working directory for `/git` commands.
+If not set, the bot will try to detect git root from current process CWD or bot location.
+You can also override per-user via `/git setroot <path>`.
 - `RESPONSE_WAIT_SECONDS` — seconds to wait for AI reply in Windsurf after sending (default 7.0).
 - `PASTE_RETRY_COUNT` — retries for paste operation (default 2).
 - `COPY_RETRY_COUNT` — retries for copy operation (default 2).